-balance thresh style args ... keyword value ...
+balance thresh style args ... keyword args ...

-Load-balancing is typically only useful if the particles in the simulation box have a spatially-varying density distribution.
-E.g. a model of a vapor/liquid interface, or a solid with an irregular-shaped geometry containing void regions.
-In this case, the LAMMPS default of dividing the simulation box volume into a regular-spaced grid of 3d bricks, with one equal-volume sub-domain per procesor, may assign very different numbers of particles per processor.
+Load-balancing is typically most useful if the particles in the simulation box have a spatially-varying density distribution or when the computational cost varies significantly between different particles.
+E.g. a model of a vapor/liquid interface, or a solid with an irregular-shaped geometry containing void regions, or hybrid pair style simulations which combine pair styles with different computational cost.
+In these cases, the LAMMPS default of dividing the simulation box volume into a regular-spaced grid of 3d bricks, with one equal-volume sub-domain per processor, may assign numbers of particles per processor in a way that the computational effort varies significantly.
 This can lead to poor performance when the simulation is run in parallel.

 Note that the processors command allows some control over how the box volume is split across processors.
 Specifically, for a Px by Py by Pz grid of processors, it allows choice of Px, Py, and Pz, subject to the constraint that Px * Py * Pz = P, the total number of processors.
 This is sufficient to achieve good load-balance for some problems on some processor counts.
 However, all the processor sub-domains will still have the same shape and same volume.

-The requested load-balancing operation is only performed if the current "imbalance factor" in particles owned by each processor exceeds the specified thresh parameter.
-The imbalance factor is defined as the maximum number of particles owned by any processor, divided by the average number of particles per processor.
+The requested load-balancing operation is only performed if the current “imbalance factor” in particles owned by each processor exceeds the specified thresh parameter.
+The imbalance factor is defined as the maximum number of particles (or weight) owned by any processor, divided by the average number of particles (or weight) per processor.
 Thus an imbalance factor of 1.0 is perfect balance.

 As an example, for 10000 particles running on 10 processors, if the most heavily loaded processor has 1200 particles, then the factor is 1.2, meaning there is a 20% imbalance.
 Note that a re-balance can be forced even if the current balance is perfect (1.0) be specifying a thresh < 1.0.